insight-platform/Savant/README.md

 The one, who wants:

-- to get the maximum performance of Nvidia equipment on streaming inference tasks either on edge and in core;
+- to get the maximum performance of Nvidia equipment on streaming inference tasks either on edge or in core;
 - to decrease time to market when building dynamic pipelines with DeepStream technology without extra hassle.

 ## Features